VfB Stuttgart boast one of the best crossers in the game in Borna Sosa. bundesliga.com lifts the lid on the Croatia international left-back...

 Ahead of the 2018/19 campaign, Sosa penned a five-year deal with Stuttgart and made his Bundesliga debut on Matchday 1.
-An injury-hit first season at the Mercedes-Benz Arena concluded with 12 league appearances, while he chalked up a first assist of his career in the MD32 3-1 loss at Hertha Berlin – supplying Mario Gomez with one of his now trademark pinpoint crosses.
+An injury-hit first season at the Mercedes-Benz Arena concluded with 12 league appearances, while he chalked up his first assist in Germany in the 3-1 Matchday 32 loss at Hertha Berlin – supplying Mario Gomez with one of his now trademark pinpoint crosses.

 Plays a bit like: David Beckham